bposzewiecka/phaseDancer/README.md

 docker exec phase_dancer ./unload_index.sh chaos-pb-sequel 1
 ```

-### Step 6: Stopping the docker container
+### Step 6: Stopping and removing the docker container

-After completion of the algorithm the docker container should be stopped
+After completion of the algorithm the docker container should be stopped and removed.

 ```
 docker stop phase_dancer
+docker rm
 ```

 ##  PhaseDancerViewer